UX RESEARCH CASE STUDY

 Impact and Reflection

-The research readout was delivered to product, design, and business stakeholders in June 2024.
-Immediate next steps were identified across three horizons- now, next, and future - including a prioritization workshop and Lean UX Canvas creation for near-term enhancements.
+The readout was delivered to product, design, and business stakeholders in June 2024.
+Next steps were a prioritization workshop and a Lean UX Canvas for the near-term enhancements identified in the "now" bucket.